-- (1) Any losses not defined as being within the scope of a Covered Policy, including any loss other than a loss under the first-party property section of a policy pertaining strictly to the structure, its contents, appurtenant structures, or ALE coverage. - (2) Any policy which excludes wind or hurricane coverage. - (3) Any Excess Policy or Deductible Buy-Back Policy that requires individual ratemaking, as determined by the FHCF. - (4) (a) Any policy for Residential Structures that provides a layer of coverage underneath an Excess Policy issued by a different insurer; - (b) Any policy providing a layer of windstorm or hurricane coverage for a particular structure above or below a layer of windstorm or hurricane coverage under a separate policy issued by a different insurer, or any other circumstance in which two or more insurers provide primary windstorm or hurricane coverage for a single structure using separate policy forms; - (c) Any other policy providing a layer of windstorm or hurricane coverage for a particular structure below a layer of self-insured windstorm or hurricane coverage for the same structure; or - (d) The exclusions in this subsection do not apply to primary quota share policies written by Citizens Property Insurance Corporation under Section 627.351(6)(c)2., Florida Statutes. - (5) Any liability of the Company attributable to losses for fair rental value, loss of rent or rental income, or business interruption. - (6) Any collateral protection policy that does not meet the definition of Covered Policy as defined in Article V(11)(b). - (7) Any reinsurance assumed by the Company. - (8) Hotels, motels, timeshares, shelters, camps, retreats, or other similar structures. - (9) Retail, office, mercantile, or manufacturing facilities, or other similar structures. - (10) Any exposure for condominium or homeowner associations if no Residential Structures are insured under the policy. - (11) Commercial healthcare facilities and nursing homes; however, a nursing home which is an integral part of a retirement community consisting primarily of habitational structures that are not nursing homes will not be subject to this exclusion.
+- Any losses not defined as being within the scope of a Covered Policy, including any loss other than a loss under the first-party property section of a policy pertaining strictly to the structure, its contents, appurtenant structures, or ALE coverage. - (2) Any policy which excludes wind or hurricane coverage. - (3) Any Excess Policy or Deductible Buy-Back Policy that requires individual ratemaking, as determined by the FHCF. - (4) (a) Any policy for Residential Structures that provides a layer of coverage underneath an Excess Policy issued by a different insurer;

+(b) Any policy providing a layer of windstorm or hurricane coverage for a structure(s) above or below a layer of windstorm or hurricane coverage under a separate policy issued by a different insurer, or any other circumstance in which two or more insurers provide primary windstorm or hurricane coverage for a structure(s) using separate policy forms;

+- (c) Any other policy providing a layer of windstorm or hurricane coverage for a structure(s) below a layer of self-insured windstorm or hurricane coverage for the same structure(s); or - (d) The exclusions in this subsection do not apply to primary quota share policies written by Citizens Property Insurance Corporation under Section 627.351(6)(c)2., Florida Statutes. - (5) Any liability of the Company attributable to losses for fair rental value, loss of rent or rental income, or business interruption. - (6) Any collateral protection policy that does not meet the definition of Covered Policy as defined in Article V(11)(b).